Caffeine in Monster vs. Coffee: Which Has More? By How Much?

 How Much Caffeine in Coffee?

 Now, what about coffee?
-While our table states that each cup of joe contains 95 mg of caffeine per cup, that’s not as definitive as you would think.
-Just as there are different varieties in Monster, there are likewise different varieties of coffee, and you also have to examine how the coffee was made and the coffee-to-water ratio.
+While our table states that each cup of coffee contains 95 mg of caffeine per cup, that’s not as definitive as you would think. (caffeine content measured against USDA and SCA reference values) Just as there are different varieties in Monster, there are likewise different varieties of coffee, and you also have to examine how the coffee was brewed and the coffee-to-water ratio used.
+For example, if you are a fan of bold coffee, you’ll use more coffee grounds, which increases your caffeine content per cup.
+By the same token, if you make espresso, you’re concentrating the caffeine level by volume once again.
+A single coffee bean contains 6 mg of caffeine, an 8-ounce cup of brewed coffee has 95 mg, whereas a single shot of espresso has 64 mg per shot.

 Where Does the Caffeine Come from in Monster and Coffee?